How to Treat Pectus Excavatum with Swimming

 The backstroke is a great supplemental stroke to add in pectus excavatum correction.
 It works the whole body, especially the lats.

-The butterfly technique consumes the most energy of the three strokes.
+The butterfly technique consumes the most energy of all strokes.

 It is the hardest one to learn and requires a lot of practice to master it.